cayo santa maria

 Courtesy of Paradisus Los Cayos

-Paradisus Los Cayos
+Paradisus Los Cayos ($$ – $$$)

 Another stunning property of the Melia brand, Paradisus Los Cayos is one of Cayo Santa Maria’s most beautiful resorts.
 This modern, all-inclusive eco-resort is perched along some of the island’s most stunning white-sand shores and has incredible amenities and room choice options, making it easily among the best resorts on the island.

 While the resort isn’t overwhelmingly large, it boasts incredible amenities.
 Eight dining concepts, numerous bars, a luxurious spa, and stylish, updated rooms are highlights here.
+Upgrade the Reserve, an option available for families and couples, for exclusive benefits and amenities during your stay.

-Reviews and Bookings – Paradisus Los Cayos
+Reviews and Bookings: Paradisus Los Cayos

 Getting to Cayo Santa Maria

 Cayo Santa Maria is connected to the Cuban mainland at the town of Caibarien via a long causeway known as a pedraplén.
-Visitors headed to Cayo Santa Maria will pass by Cayo Las Brujas and Cayo Ensenachos along the way, with Cayo Santa Maria being the final destination on this nearly 30 miles causeway.
+Visitors headed to Cayo Santa Maria will pass by Cayo Las Brujas and Cayo Ensenachos along the way, with Cayo Santa Maria being the final destination on this nearly 30-mile causeway.

 Most travelers fly into the international airport in Santa Clara – Abel Santamaria Airport.
 There is a tiny airport near Cayo Santa Maria in neighboring Cayo Las Brujas that receives flights from Havana.
 However, flight schedules here are quite variable; with the Santa Clara airport just over an hour from the resorts, most travelers fly into Santa Clara.